The Few, The Proud, The Bonkers

 We no longer present the shadow boxes to streakers (this became financially impossible as the number of streakers each year swelled), but those successfully completing a streak continue to be acknowledged for their die-hard race attendance and they continue to receive their "streaker number" that is forever theirs.

 - The first rule of streaking is doing it on your own and never asking the race organizers to make special exceptions or accommodations due to your unique situation and circumstances.
 Potential streakers must not demand, beg, plead, request or otherwise attempt to influence the race director or others to change the rules for them.
+Requests for special accommodations will be either be outright declined or (more likely) ignored.

 - There are no guarantees of any "streaking program" or awards at all and Brazen Racing reserves the right to alter or cancel it without notice.
 This includes the addition of any number of new races added to the calendar "out of the blue", previously unannounced and unexpected.
 Even if said additional race(s) create a heartbreaking conflict with a potential streaker's schedule.
 Please see the disclaimer above.
 We cannot be responsible for broken hearts.